Find a job that works for you

 3. Diplomatically turn the question around

-When it’s still early in the hiring process, there’s nothing coy about hedging with a salary range, as discussed above.
+When it’s still early in the hiring process, there’s nothing coy about hedging with an expected compensation range, as discussed above.
 An employer who asks about an expected salary before discussing the job in detail can’t demand a more definite answer.

 “I’d like to learn more about the position and the duties, and what the team’s like, before discussing money.
 But may I ask what salary range you’re considering for this position?”

 Delivered politely, you’ll demonstrate that your priority is learning whether the role is really what you’re looking for — which every employer will respect.
 And your deft invitation to share the budgeted salary range will be difficult to resist.

 If the employer’s salary range is in the area you were considering, or even higher, thank them for sharing the information and confirm that the figure’s in your ballpark.
 If it’s a little less, say it’s at the lower end of what you were hoping for, but you’d still like to talk about the job.

 Why do that?
 Even in a challenging job market, you’ll find some companies are prepared to offer better pay to hire top talent.